ulritter/CalSpeechReminder/README.md

+#Speech Output fro Google calendar

-This little script reads the content of a Google Calendar and gives meeting alerts by reading the meeting subjects via text-to-speech.
+###This little script reads the content of a Google Calendar and gives meeting alerts by reading the meeting subjects via text-to-speech.

 This was originally built to run on a Raspberry Pi using Python 2.7 but may equally be able to run on any other system with the necessary adaptions like the operating system commands etc.